 In terms of analyzing the stages of intercultural transformation based on Kim's (2001) theory, the cultural selection of Thai or Western cultural values were used to differentiate the stages of the students' intercultural transformation.
-For the stage 1 (S1) "poor psychological health", Thai cultural values presented in communication are "we identity", "high-context communication" and hybrid cultures, expressing both Thai and Western cultural values in communication.
-The FB comment boxes with the hybrid cultures were referred to three intercultural contexts composed of "we identity" versus "I identity", "high-context communication" and "we identity" versus "I identity" and "we identity" versus "I identity".
+For the stage 1 (\$1) "poor psychological health", Thai cultural values presented in communication are "we identity", "high-context communication" and hybrid cultures, expressing both Thai and Western cultural values in communication.
+The FB comment boxes with the hybrid cultures were referred to three intercultural contexts composed of "we identity" versus "I identity", "high-context communication" versus "I identity" and "we identity" versus "low-context communication".